2010s in Bangladesh: Literature

-The countries' most popular author of the time, Humayun Ahmed, died in 2012.
-His unexpected and untimely death was mourned widely and it created an "emotionally unifying experience" for the nation.
-In 2016 the country further lost another leading critically acclaimed poet and author Syed Shamsul Haque.
+The country's most popular author of the time, Humayun Ahmed, died in 2012.
+His unexpected and untimely death was mourned widely, and it created an "emotionally unifying experience" for the nation.
+In 2016 the country further lost another leading critically acclaimed poet and author, Syed Shamsul Haque.
 These two deaths created a vacuum in the literary field of Bangladesh.
-Some of the notable literary works from this decade include: Abdullah Abu Sayeed's Amar Boka Shoishob, Muntassir Mamoon's Dusshomoyer Dinguli, Humayun Ahmed's Badshah Namdar; Tahmima Anam's The Good Muslim and Imdadul Haq Milan's Ekattor O Ekjon Maa.
+Some of the notable literary works from this decade include: Abdullah Abu Sayeed's Amar Boka Shoishob, Muntassir Mamoon's Dusshomoyer Dinguli, Humayun Ahmed's Badshah Namdar, Tahmima Anam's The Good Muslim, and Imdadul Haq Milan's Ekattor O Ekjon Maa.